 We have provided the following form that you can download and print to support your need for stringent social distancing:

 8) BIG Changes to health services in our area

 NHS staff are working flat out to cope with an unprecedented health emergency.
 We need the public to help us by following our advice and using NHS services in the right way.

-Please click HERE to read the NHS NW London information for the public about changes to NHS services dated 23rd March 2020
+Please click HERE to read the latest information for the public about changes to NHS services in NHS NW London

 The practice and staff are under an enormous amount of pressure , as is the wider NHS.
 Whilst we have been working very hard to reduce our telephone waiting times, it is inevitable that the wait times to get through to reception are going to increase during this period.
 We are experiencing a large increase in the number of telephone calls coming through to reception and this will further increase with our advice for patients not to attend the practice unnecessarily.